-- Commercially tested quantities of helium production, with helium percentages ranging from 1% to 3.9% - Known, commercial flow rates with implied permeabilities and porosities - Low impurities in the gas stream (high Nitrogen, low CO2) - Geological parameters are known from previous drilling on, or near, the assets - Geophysical parameters are well-understood, from previously acquired seismic across the lands
+- Commercially tested quantities of helium production, with helium percentages ranging from 1% to 3.9% - Commercial flow rates with implied permeabilities and porosities - Low impurities in the gas stream (high Nitrogen, low CO2) - Geological parameters are known from previous drilling on, or near, the assets - Geophysical parameters are well-understood, from previously acquired seismic across the lands

-The Company will utilize their knowledge and US assets to produce an independent reserve report, which is expected to provide the necessary information for ordering production equipment.
+The Company intends to utilize their knowledge and US assets to produce an independent estimate of reserves, which is expected to provide the necessary information for ordering production equipment.
 Depending on supply chain delays (or lack thereof), the Company expects to be producing helium in 2023.

 Global now holds over 1.8 million acres in Canada's "Helium Fairway" in southern Saskatchewan.
-A major component of understanding and refining the geological model includes drilling, which the Company expects to undertake in 2023.
+A major component of understanding and refining the Canadian geological model includes drilling, which the Company expects to undertake in 2023.